amitjavilaventura/sequencing-notes/README.md

-# sequencing-notes
+# Sequencing notes

-Notes about processing and analyses of sequencing data
+Notes about processing and analyses of sequencing data.